 The modifications include the integration of ruggedised commercial hardware and Commercial Off The Shelf (COTS) software with the existing fitted systems and will provide the operators with the latest in colour bearing/broadband processing facilities.

-These new facilities will provide a significant gain in detection and tracking capability.
+provide a significant gain in detection and tracking capability.

 The Nimrod's interior.